Cold storage.

-Your data are most important for current and future applications.
-Data loss must be absolutely excluded.
+Your data is most important for current and future applications.
+Data loss must be eliminated.

 Availability.

-“Cold” data must also be available quickly and always.
-Active (static) archives are replacing slow linear tape technologies.
+Even “cold” data must be available always and quickly.
+Active archives replace slow, linear tape technologies.

 Cost brake.

-Affordable to grow, highly scalable – a true alternative to tape.
+Cheap to expand, highly scalable – a true alternative to tape.

 Cold archives with no immediate availability are a thing of the past.